The coronavirus vaccine

 - morbid obesity; and

-The Vaccination Strategy for Wales also sets 3 key milestones for the Welsh Government’s vaccine programme (though these are dependent on sufficient vaccine supply):
+The Vaccination Strategy for Wales also set 3 key milestones for the Welsh Government’s vaccine programme:

-1. By mid February 2021 – it is aimed that vaccination should be offered to all:
+1. By mid February 2021 – it was aimed that vaccination should be offered to all:

 - care home residents and staff;